 In March 2020, The Fair Work Commission introduced annualised salary provisions into many modern awards.
 As part of these changes, employers need to ensure compliance by conducting an annual reconciliation to prove their employees’ annual wage isn’t less than what they would’ve been paid over the year if they were paid all their award entitlements for their work.

 Top tip: Roubler has a built-in annualisation feature.
-This enables you to perform an annual reconciliation for salaried employees in seconds with no manual data entry or calculations required.
+This enables you to perform an annual reconciliation for salaried employees in seconds.

 Overtime and rostering rules

 Depending on which modern award your employee falls under, there are specific criteria for how many hours can be worked and how many breaks are required before overtime is applied.
 Losing visibility over the hour’s staff are working when they swap shifts with colleagues is one of the most common mistakes which catches employers out.
 This can often result in an employee working outside of their ordinary or agreed hours and make them entitled to overtime.

 Top tip: Roubler’s rostering functionality is built with modern award interpretation.
 This means non-compliance instances are flagged at the time of building a roster.
 Likewise, shift swaps and roster edits are processed via the mobile app where compliance breaches are flagged, and management signoff is required.

 Allowances refer to payments made in addition to the base pay of an employee.
 This includes paying higher duties, travel cost reimbursements, overtime meal allowances and more depending on the modern award an employee falls under.
 Due to the event-based nature of allowances, it can be extremely difficult for managers to monitor and track the entitlements their employees are owed.